GREAT BARS OF NEW ORLEANS:

 Napoleon House is named for the French Emperor Napoleon Bonaparte.
 The story behind the place is that a group of New Orleanians, including Nicholas Girod, mayor of New Orleans and the pirate Jean Lafitte planned to mount a rescue mission to the island of St. Helena in 1821, where Napoleon had been imprisoned since his defeat at Waterloo in 1815.
 They purchased a house on Chartres and St. Louis Streets that was to be the Emperor's home while they figured out how to get him back to France.
 Unfortunately, Napoleon died on St. Helena before they could execute their plan.

 Napoleon never actually lived there, but the house that bears his name is one of the greatest and most civilized drinking establishments anywhere.
 The background music (and yes, it's in the background, not drowning out conversations) is generally classical or jazz, and this is a perfect place to sit, hang out and talk.
-It drips atmosphere and history, the drinks are great, and so is the food.
-You can get one of the better muffulettas in town at Napoleon House, and it's the only place where I can tolerate them being served warm.
+It drips atmosphere and history.
 Try their signature drink, the "Pimm's Cup", served with a cucumber slice.
-And just sit back, relax, and take it all in.
+(Sadly, their Sazeracs are not very good, and this seems to be consistent.)
+It's one of the great civilized drinking establishments anywhere, though -- just sit back, relax, and take it all in.
 A must.

 Pat O'Brien's, 718 St. Peter, French Quarter.